Ici Musique: History

 Unlike most CBC broadcast networks, from its inception until fall 2010, all Ici Musique transmitters aired the same programming simultaneously on all stations regardless of location, except for (from 2004 to 2010) two weekday evening programs that were interchanged on the British Columbia transmitters.

 Since September 2010, the network has adopted the practice of the CBC's other French-language networks, whereby network programs are broadcast live in the Eastern, Atlantic, and Newfoundland time zones, then aired on tape delay (at the same local times as in the Eastern time zone) in Western Canada.
 At the same time the network devolved responsibility for the 8:30 a.m. to 12:00 p.m.
 (9:30-1:00 AT; formerly from 9:00 a.m. to 3:00 p.m. / 10:00-4:00 AT) time slot to regional stations.
 Separate daytime programs were slated to be produced by each of the network's originating stations - the exceptions having been CBAX-FM Halifax, which carried programming produced at CBAL-FM Moncton; and CBCX-FM Calgary / Edmonton, which carried regional programs from CKSB-FM Winnipeg.

-On May 4, 2011, the network began transmitting on Sirius XM satellite radio channel 153 across North America.
+On May 4, 2011, the network began transmitting on SiriusXM satellite radio channel 153 across North America.
 "Ici musique chansons" was later moved to channel 163.

 On June 5, 2013, it was announced that Espace musique would be re-branded as ICI Musique as part of a wider re-branding of the CBC's French-language outlets around the brand "Ici".
 The changes took effect on-air in June 2014, along with the re-branding of the network's website espace.mu as icimusique.ca.

 On April 10, 2014, further budget cuts were announced for the CBC/Radio-Canada, affecting also Espace Musique, whose regional programming (namely Beau temps, mauvais temps on weekday mornings) was cancelled on June 20.
 Since then, the ICI Musique network feed has essentially been a retransmission of flagship CBFX-FM in Montreal.